xeptore/blurrifier/README.md

-# blurifier
+# blurrifier

-Educational-purpose multi-threaded image blurifier.
+Educational-purpose multi-threaded image blurrifier.

 Currently, only jpeg images are supported using `libjpeg`.